demiaster/treegen/production/helpcard/helpcard_tree.md

 and the newly generated branches have two different controls.
 Choose *From Trunk* parameters to manipulate the trunk width, *Trunk Branches* for the branches being born based on the trunk.
+This tab is only available when *Width Type* is set to *Ramp Scale*.

 ======Points======
+This tab is only available when *Root Type* is set to either *Single Roots* or "Group of Roots".

 *Mult*:
     #id: internalname